Businesses to welcome these geeks bearing gifts – and grab free tool

 Monday, December 16th, 2019

-Consider IT offers freebie for any business worried over Windows upgrade costs
+Consider IT offers tool to business worried by Windows upgrade costs

 THE BOSS of a flourishing Scottish IT company is offering a free tool to businesses – after learning that a major council paid £34,000 to upgrade its Windows-based computers.